 These progressive goals require more than the siting of renewable energy generation to accomplish.
 With an assumed increase in population and growth in commercial and industrial sectors, decreasing our total energy consumption to two thirds the consumption of 2015 by 2050 will require substantial shifts across all sectors (transportation, heating, and electricity).
-Regional planning commissions, as well as municipalities, need to identify what changes they can directly effect, and what changes are primarily aspirational and which will require effective advocacy at the household, business, and institutional levels as well as in the realm of local, state, federal and international policy and policy administration.
+Regional planning commissions, as well as municipalities, need to identify what changes they can directly effect, and what changes are primarily aspirational and will require effective advocacy at the household, business, and institutional levels as well as in the realm of local, state, federal, and international policy and policy administration.
 For instance, regional planning commissions have no final permitting or decision-making authority with regard to the implementation of their policies, but they must be strong advocates for those policies in permitting processes as well as in legislative and policy promulgation discussions.

-The Comprehensive Energy Plan lays out a series of strategies to reduce overall energy consumption across the state (see Appendix 2: Attachment A, on page 64 of this plan).
-To have this plan applicable to the Windham Region specifically, the Windham Regional Commission gathered its town-appointed Commissioners, stakeholders from professional fields, volunteer organizations, town committee members and managers and administrators to discuss and explore energy saving measures in our Region in three broad policy areas: land use, transportation, and conservation and efficiency (Attachment B lists the Windham Region's adopted policies, see Appendix 3 on page 67).
+The Comprehensive Energy Plan lays out a series of strategies to reduce overall energy consumption across the state (see Appendix A: Example Policies from the Department of Public Service, page 52).
+To have this plan applicable to the Windham Region specifically, the Windham Regional Commission gathered its town-appointed Commissioners, stakeholders from professional fields, volunteer organizations, town committee members, and managers and administrators to discuss and explore energy saving measures in our Region in three broad policy areas: land use, transportation, and conservation and efficiency (Appendix B: Adopted Windham Regional Goals and Policies, page 55).
 These three policy areas are drivers and indicators of energy consumption and bring the conversation to a more comprehensive perspective than focusing solely on technologies.

 The challenges the Windham Region faces with energy consumption relate to each policy area and sector of energy.
 Because of the rural nature of Vermont and the Windham Region, efficiency in transportation is a seemingly insurmountable obstacle.
 Personal vehicles have expanded the range of what is considered local.
 Land use patterns, though traditionally more centered on compact settlements leaving the rest of the land to agriculture, have developed into more dispersed, linear patterns.
 Some choose to live beyond the "compact settlements" of our downtowns and villages because of preferences related to living in the countryside.
 But a major challenge we face when it comes to concentrating development in and around these compact settlements is the absence, in many cases, of municipal or community water and wastewater infrastructure to support that settlement pattern.
 Indeed, in many villages the small lot sizes and septic system "shadows" would preclude the development of any additional dwelling units, as well as the modification or expansion of commercial operations.
 Conservation and efficiency face challenges in technological advances, affordability, and education.
-Through the stakeholder discussions, strategies to address these challenges were discovered and resulted in a wealth of innovative ideas and implementable action steps (listed in the "Policy and Implementation Steps" section).
+Through the stakeholder discussions, strategies to address these challenges were discovered and resulted in a wealth of innovative ideas and implementable action steps (listed in the "Implementation Steps" section below, page 48).